 Students explore the wide range of uses of hardware, application and specialist software in society.
-Students will investigate how information technology is used in a including and range of contexts, business organisations, education and home use of information technology.
+Students will investigate how information technology is used in a contexts, including range of business and organisations, education and home use of information technology.

 Unit 2: ICT in Context